RV Surge Protectors in 2021 - Protect Your Rig From Electrical Supply Issues

 - Progressive Industries

 Why?
-Because they both produce surge protection and electrical management system devices to protect your motorhome, travel trailer, 5th wheel, van, or truck camper from electrical issues when you are plugged into shore power.
+Because they both produce surge protection and electrical management system devices to protect your motorhome, travel trailer, 5th wheel, van, or slide-in truck camper from electrical issues when you are plugged into shore power.

 Note: Both Progressive Industries and what was previously known as Technology Research have been acquired by bigger companies in the past couple of years.